stjudecloud/docs/source/guides/tools/pecan-pie/results.rst

 Damage prediction algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Precomputed damage-prediction algorithm calls for nonsynonymous coding SNVs are presented, taken from dbNSFP.
-Available algorithms are PolyPhen2 (HVAR), SIFT, FATHMM, MutationAssessor, and LRT.
+Precomputed damage-prediction algorithm calls for nonsynonymous coding SNVs are presented from the dbNSFP database.
+Available algorithms are PolyPhen2 (HVAR), SIFT, CADD, REVEL, FATHMM, MutationAssessor, and LRT.
 The calls are presented in a circular diagram with entries color-coded based on the predicted severity of the result.

-..
-TO DO: dbNSFP update, REVEL scores

 Medal ceremony and linkouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^